 Supply Squeeze Is Reshaping Bitcoin Market, Says Industry Expert

+Abdumalik Mirakhmedov, Founder and Executive President of GDA, one of the world's leading bitcoin mining companies, says:“There can only ever be 21 million coins, and almost 20 million have already been created.

+“Big investors are taking millions of Bitcoins out of circulation, while millions more are sitting unused or have been lost over time.
+This growing shortage could turn out to be one of the most important supply squeezes in Bitcoin's history, shaping the future of the network.”

-Dubai-based Mirakhmedov, who will be among the speakers at Bitcoin MENA in Abu Dhabi next week, points to analysis suggesting that, allowing for coins held by long-term investors and an estimated 18% lost forever in inaccessible wallets, the liquid supply may be as low as six million coins.
+Dubai-based Mirakhmedov, who will be among the speakers at Bitcoin MENA in Abu Dhabi tomorrow, points to analysis suggesting that, allowing for coins held by long-term investors and an estimated 18% lost forever in inaccessible wallets, the liquid supply may be as low as six million coins.

+“Producing more Bitcoin, or manipulating it, to meet growing demand is not possible,” he declares.“Unlike fiat currencies and physical commodities, there is no central authority, and after the cap is reached, no new supply will ever enter the market.
+This fixed supply structure gives Bitcoin its appeal as 'digital gold'.
+It also paves the way for extreme scarcity, especially when most of the remaining Bitcoin is being secured up by long-term holders and institutional investors.”

 Mirakhmedov says the structural shift in the Bitcoin market, once dominated by retail traders, is being accelerated by several key developments: